 The University Reactor Sharing and Outreach (RS&O) Funding Opportunity Announcement (FOA) will support universities and colleges with nuclear research reactors to share resources and capabilities with the community to increase nuclear science, engineering, and technology awareness.
-This may include educational institutions without research reactors-, such as universities, colleges, K-12, vocational schools, community colleges, and others.
+This may include educational institutions without research reactors-, such as United States (U.S.) colleges, universities, technical and vocational institutions, community colleges, K-12, and others.